-NUR538 ASSESSMENT AND TEACHING TO DIVERSE LEARNING STYLES 3 CREDITS
+NUR538 ASSESSMENT AND TEACHING TO DIVERSE Learning styles

 This course explores the teaching and learning styles, cultural perspectives, and economic and political vulnerabilities related to a variety of populations.
 Traditional and non-traditional theories and instructional methods in both the clinical and didactic setting will be examined.
 The emerging theories in technology and distance educational programs will be evaluated.